ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ~~~

 Policies using multiple quota limits MAY be returned using multiple
-quota-policy Items, like shown in the following two examples:
+quota policy Items, like shown in the following two examples:

 ~~~ example
    RateLimit-Policy: 10;w=1, 50;w=60, 1000;w=3600, 5000;w=86400